IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 # Prepare your engine!

 A few important notes before you start:
 * When working through the lab you may see slightly different responses being returned from your CLI than those printed as part of these instructions.<br/>You do not need to worry about this.
 The reason is that you may use a different namespace than the one we used when generating this document; the differences will be minor and only result in some name-prefixing.
-* Important remark for Windows users: Windows users are strongly advised to download *Git* (https://git-for-windows.github.io/) and to work from the *Git bash*.
+* Important remark for *Windows* users: Windows users are strongly advised to download *Git* (https://git-for-windows.github.io/) and to work from the *Git bash*.
 They are also advised to download `cURL` for Windows (https://curl.haxx.se/download.html)

 In order to use OpenWhisk proceed as follows:
 1. Open a browser window
 2. Navigate to https://console.ng.bluemix.net/openwhisk/
 3. Log-in with your Bluemix account
    Create one if you do not yet have one by clicking the sign-up link or by directly navigating to https://console.ng.bluemix.net/registration/
 4. Click the  Download OpenWhisk CLI button
 5. Follow steps 1 & 2 (you do not need to perform step 3), i.e. download the CLI for your particular platform and configure it by specifying your namespace and authorization key

 # Start your engine!

-The CLI (command line interface) allows you to work with OpenWhisk's basic entities, i.e. to create actions, triggers, rules, and sequences.
+The CLI allows you to work with OpenWhisk's basic entities, i.e. to create actions, triggers, rules, and sequences.
 Hence, let's learn how to work with the CLI.

 ## Actions